ryvince/new-final-blockchain-developer-bootcamp-final-project/Readme.md

 - 5. Approve transaction on metamask to list property on the market.

 - 6. Navigate to the property Marketplace to view the newly listed property

+NOTES: Within Metamask, you may see an option related to gas fees on Rinkeby, where the transaction is 'expected to fail' but the user has the option to select 'I will try anyway'.
+This will allow the transaction to process.
 ```

 ### BUYING A PROPERTY